bch0w/simutils/seisflows/tutorial/README.txt

     $ source activate /nesi/project/gns03247/PyPackages/conda_envs/seisflows

 NOTE: You can also create your own conda environment using the text file provided which lists all the packages in my environment.

-This is not necessary
+Do not run the following 2 commands, they're just for informative purposes.

     $ cd /scale_wlg_nobackup/filesets/nobackup/gns03247/bchow/seisflows/examples/TUTORIAL/misc/conda_envs
     $ conda create --name seisflows seisflows_conda_env.txt